-It is estimated that nearly 3.7 million employees now work from home at least part time, an increase of 103 percent since 2005.
-(Source: GlobalWorkplaceAnalytics.com) Millions more work in positions that could easily lend themselves to flextime and telecommuting at least a couple days a week.
+Nearly 4.3 million employees worked from home at least part-time during 2018, according to GlobalWorkplaceAnalytics.
+That's an increase of 140% since 2005.
+Millions more work in positions that could easily lend themselves to flextime and telecommuting, at least a couple days a week.

-The good news is that companies are taking steps to provide employee benefits that honor greater flexibility and the option to work from home as needed.
-As of the Workplace Trends study, 7 out of 10 HR managers have created flexible work benefits a priority, and 87 percent of organizations have experienced improved employee satisfaction and 71 percent have seen an increase in productivity.
+The good news is that companies are taking steps to provide employee benefits that honor greater flexibility and the option to work from home as necessary.
+The Workplace Trends study indicated that seven out of 10 HR managers have made flexible work benefits a priority, and 87% of organizations have experienced improved employee satisfaction.
+About 71% have seen an increase in productivity.